 Fewer Amenities At A Higher Price

 Fewer amenities and services are another cost to add to the factor.
-Another downside of living in a rural area is that there are often fewer amenities and services available compared to urban areas.
+Another downside of living in isolated areas is that there are fewer amenities and services available compared to urban areas.

-This can include things like grocery stores, banks, gas stations, etc.
+This includes things like grocery stores, banks, gas stations, beauty salons, etc.

-Sometimes, I think it is cheaper to live in a rural area as you cannot stop for fast food or coffee anywhere nearby.
-You have to drive about an hour to reach any MacDonalds or Donut Donuts.
+Sometimes, I think it is cheaper to live in rural vs urban living as you cannot stop for fast food or coffee anywhere nearby.
+You have to drive about an hour to reach any McDonald’s or Donut Donuts.

 Back where we used to live, you could stop at them at almost every corner, so the temptation was high to spend more money.